Shahiddbbl/gigatech-ekyc-docs-and-resources/README.md

 Change "id_front_url" to "id_front_name" & "id_back_url" to "id_back_name".
 The "id_front_name" & "id_back_name" will be from the response of Step 1.

+###### C. POST Customer Registration: Step 2 - Photo & Other Information Upload
+                 URL: /agent/customer-registration/?step=2

+In the success response for "status" : "passed" or "failed":

+"applicantPhoto_from_card" will now be be an base64 encoded image.
+"applicantPhoto_from_app" will now be be an base64 encoded image.